ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 ### The Alternative

-A couple of months after my disillusionment with Vim, Thiago Arruguda submitted a similar patch.
+A couple of months after my disillusionment with Vim, Thiago Arruguda [submitted a similar patch](https://groups.google.com/d/msg/vim_dev/QF7Bzh1YABU/02-YGr7_sCwJ).
 It was likewise rejected.
-Unlike me, Thiago didn't give up.
-He started NeoVim and created a Bountysource project for it.
+But unlike me, Thiago didn't give up.
+He started NeoVim and [created a Bountysource project for it](https://www.bountysource.com/teams/neovim).

+Neovim's plugin API is backwards-compatible with Vim, but it allows for asynchronous execution.
+Already, users have made plugins that Vim can never have.
+[Neomake](https://github.com/benekastah/neomake) allows async linters. (insert more here)

+The only thing Neovim is missing is a blessed stable release.

 Right now you can clone Neovim, compile it, and have an editor that works with all your existing plugins.
 Using Neovim also unlocks some plugins that were previously impossible.

 If you are a Vim user, I strongly recommend Neovim.
 It's everything you want, and more.

+---

+1. <span id="ref_1"></span>[Edit](https://en.wikipedia.org/wiki/MS-DOS_Editor) and [pico](http://en.wikipedia.org/wiki/Pico_%28text_editor%29) don't count.